What initially inspired you to pursue a career in education?

-I had a very interesting experience as a boarding tutor in a French Lycée when studying at university, which sparked my desire to build a career in education.
+I had an exciting experience as a boarding tutor in a French Lycée when studying at university, which sparked my desire to build a career in education.

-My own boarding school experience gave me a first-hand insight into community life and enabled me to relate easily to my students.
-Coming from a traditional French family and married to a British artist has certainly contributed to my broad-mindedness.
+My own boarding school experience gave me first-hand insight into community life and enabled me to relate easily to my students.
+Coming from a traditional French family and married to a British artist has undoubtedly contributed to my broad-mindedness.

-• What have you learnt from your time as a head teacher of an international school?
+What have you learnt from your time as a head teacher at an international school?

 How much I enjoy the diversity of languages and cultures!
 I have also understood that gender, age, social and cultural gaps can be bridged easily.
 Henry Ford once said, “If everyone is moving forward together, then success takes care of itself.”
 I have proved the truth of his saying on many occasions throughout my long career.

 They are equipped to look towards the future and blossom in an ever-changing world while cherishing their collective heritage.
-They have become self-sufficient, internationally-minded, inquisitive and caring global citizens.
+Students leave us having become self-sufficient, internationally-minded, inquisitive and caring global citizens.

 Two factors contribute to the uniqueness of our learning environment: the natural element and the human one.
-We live in an extremely healthy, remarkably safe and strikingly beautiful environment, which provides an inspiring place to learn with confidence, determination and happiness.
-We are extremely lucky to have attracted many local children who bring to our school their rich cultural heritage and facilitate our integration into the local community.
+We live in an incredibly healthy, remarkably safe and strikingly beautiful setting, which provides an inspiring place to learn with confidence, determination and happiness.
+We are fortunate to have attracted many local children who bring to our school their rich cultural heritage and facilitate our integration into the local community.